Toy Directive correctly applied: These requirements result for your CE-compliant product

 Testing by third parties, often referred to as "EC type examination", is required if:

-• there are no harmonised standards for the product
+• there are no harmonized standards for the product

-• harmonised standards have not or only partially been applied by the manufacturer
+• harmonized standards have not or only partially been applied by the manufacturer

-• one or more harmonised standards with a restriction have been published
+• one or more harmonized standards with a restriction have been published

 • the manufacturer considers that the type, design, construction or purpose of the toy requires third party verification.